ntamminga1/DeepLearningChess/README.md

 For human moves, we made use of an OTB dataset containing over 4 million games of classical GM level play, where cheating is likely less prevalent than online formats (ajedrezdata.com/databases/otb/over-the-board-database-aj-otb-000/).

-Samples of these datasets can be found in the 'games' subdirectory.

 In order to use this data for classification, we needed to separate it into three categories:
 0: moves that only a human would make
 ½: moves that both a human and engine would make